-The Board of the Swiss Federal Institutes of Technology has announced the appointment of three professors at EPFL.
+The Board of the Swiss Federal Institutes of Technology has announced the appointment of five professors at EPFL.

-Professor Georg Fantner was named as Associate Professor of Bioengineering and Microtechnology in the School of Engineering (STI)
+Colin N. Jones, currently Tenure Track Assistant Professor at EPFL, as Associate Professor of Mechanical Engineering in the School of Engineering (STI)

 Colin Jones develops methodologies and tools for high-performance optimization-based control of dynamically linked large and/or fast systems.
 His contributions that have attracted considerable attention include the design of a dynamic control system for efficient energy usage in commercial buildings, and an automated learning approach for the regulation of control systems in high-altitude kites exposed to unpredictable environmental conditions.